mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Both are built using Java, both will need a database setup.
 Jenkins and Bamboo will setup and configure [MySQL](http://en.wikipedia.org/wiki/MySQL) by default.
 Bamboo, however, will recommend you to configure custom database like [PostgreSQL](http://en.wikipedia.org/wiki/PostgreSQL) for production environment.

-Being Java applications both will require similar JVM configuration.
+Being Java applications, both will require similar JVM configuration.
 Default configuration won't really serve you well.
 You'll experience out of memory issues as soon as you add a couple of basic build plans/projects.

 And lot's of other things are similar: configuration behind proxy, login vs non-login user ([Launch Agent vs Daemon]({% post_url 2015-02-01-mobile-ci-daemon-vs-agent %})), OS X Keychain, iOS Simulator, etc.